 The Story of the Door

-For the third door—the north one—the city of Florence announced a famous competition, in which both Lorenzo Ghiberti and Filippo Brunelleschi participated.
+For the third door—the north one—the city of Florence announced in 1401 a famous competition, in which both Lorenzo Ghiberti and Filippo Brunelleschi participated.

-Lorenzo Ghiberti won the competition and once he completed the North door, he was given—unusually, with no competition—the task of also creating the East gate, which turned out to be the most beautiful.
+Once Ghiberti completed the North door, he was given—unusually, with no competition—the task of also creating the East gate, which turned out to be the most beautiful.

 The scenes that decorated the door had to depict the Old Testament, but Ghiberti had full freedom of interpretation.